FelixK15/k15_template_projects/README.md

 # What are these files used for?
 (ELI5)
 This is a collection of template files that I use when I want to quickly prototype new ideas.
-They provide some basic boilerplate code for certain scenarios and should help to quickly start prototyping eg. without worrying about window creation and input handling.
+They provide some basic boilerplate code for certain scenarios and should help to quickly start prototyping without worrying about window creation and input handling.

 # How can I starting building prototypes using these files?